 Using this same ‘average mortgage’, switching to a competitive fixed rate deal could save you £120 per month.
-This £1440 average saving on your annual mortgage payments mean that instead of overspending by £900, your account would be £640 up.
+This £1440 average saving on your annual mortgage payments means that instead of overspending by £900, your account would be £640 up.

-Give ZING a call today to arrange your free, no obligation mortgage review.
+Give ZING a call today to arrange your free, no-obligation mortgage review.
 We’ll not only come to you and at a time when all your high street banks are long closed.
 We have access to more than 12,000 mortgages from over 130 lenders, so you’re almost certain to get the best deal on the market.